OumaimaElmansouri/Fusion_MRI_US/README.md

 For more details, see the paper:
 EL MANSOURI, Oumaima, VIDAL, Fabien, BASARAB, Adrian, et al. Fusion of magnetic resonance and ultrasound images for endometriosis detection.
 IEEE Transactions on Image Processing, 2020, vol. 29, p.
 5324-5335.

-NB: in this version of code, PALM algoritm was implemented without backtraking step
+NB: in this version of code, PALM algoritm was implemented without backtraking step.